braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 {% api %}

-### Sends or Messages Sent
+### Sends

 {% apitags %}
 Content Cards, Email, In-App Message, Web Push, iOS Push, Android Push, Webhook, SMS, WhatsApp, LINE
 {% endapitags %}

-{% multi_lang_include metrics.md metric='Sends or Messages Sent' %}  This metric is provided by Braze.
+{% multi_lang_include metrics.md metric='Sends' %}  This metric is provided by Braze.
 Note that upon launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.

 {% alert tip %}
 For Content Cards, this metric is calculated differently depending on what you selected for [Card creation]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/card_creation/).
+{% endalert %}

+<span class="calculation-line">Calculation: Count</span>

+{% endapi %}

+{% api %}

+### Messages Sent

+{% apitags %}
+Content Cards, Email, In-App Message, Web Push, iOS Push, Android Push, Webhook, SMS, WhatsApp, LINE
+{% endapitags %}

+{% multi_lang_include metrics.md metric='Messages Sent' %}  This metric is provided by Braze.
+Note that upon launching a scheduled campaign, this metric will include all messages sent, regardless of whether they have been sent out yet due to rate limiting.

+{% alert tip %}
+For Content Cards, this metric is calculated differently depending on what you selected for [Card creation]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/create/card_creation/):

+- **At launch or step entry:** The number of cards created and available to be seen.
+This doesn't count whether the users viewed the card.
+- **At first impression:** The number of cards displayed to users.
 {% endalert %}

 <span class="calculation-line">Calculation: Count</span>